fatedier/frp/README.md

 ### Encryption and Compression

-Defalut value is false, you could decide if the proxy will use encryption or compression:
+Default value is false, you could decide if the proxy will use encryption or compression:

 ```ini
 # frpc.ini